Golden welcome for record medal team

 - 'Now I can eat pizza'

-"It is only right that our parliament pays tribute to those who have worked so hard to represent and promote Wales on the world stage," added presiding officer Elin Jones.
+Another member of Team Wales, boxer Lauren Price took gold in the women's 75kg.

+"It was a dream come true.
+It was amazing," said the 23-year-old from Bargoed, Caerphilly county.

-Members of the successful team will also meet fans on the steps of the Senedd in Cardiff Bay.
+Members of the successful team also met fans on the steps of the Senedd in Cardiff Bay.

-Helen Phillips, chair of Commonwealth Games Wales, said: "We aimed to inspire others to perform and achieve their best, and ignite a passion for sport in Wales, in particular for young people.
+Helen Phillips, chairwoman of Commonwealth Games Wales, said: "We aimed to inspire others to perform and achieve their best, and ignite a passion for sport in Wales, in particular for young people.

 "I am absolutely confident that we've accomplished both - by our athletes' performance in competition and also their attitude and conduct off the field."